Preserve Lamorinda Open Space

 |Painted Rocks (along Moraga Rd. & Rheem Blvd)||15||Proposed|

 |Indian Valley (Canyon Rd, by Valle Vista Staging Area)||Up to 200||No application yet|

 |Camino Ricardo Subdivision (along Camino Ricardo)||26||Approved|

 |Moraga Town Center Homes (Moraga Way by Fire Stn.)||36||Proposed|

 |Remaining Additional Units Allowed Under MCSP4||Up to 528||No application yet|

 |Other In-fill Developments:|

 |Augusta Dr. Extension (Moraga Country Club)||65||Approved|

-Last spring the Town of Moraga circulated a Draft Environmental Impact Report (DEIR) for Bollinger Valley, a 126-home proposal on 186 acres of undeveloped open space adjacent to Las Trampas Regional Wilderness.
-The public comment period is now closed and we are awaiting release of the Final Environmental Impact Report, which will contain the Town’s responses to the public comments it received.
+Last spring the Town of Moraga circulated a Draft Environmental Impact Report (DEIR) for the proposed 152-unit “Bollinger Valley” development on 186 acres of open space adjacent to Las Trampas Regional Wilderness.

+If approved, this project would add nearly 1,400 daily car trips to Lamorinda’s roads, bulldoze an astonishing 1.5 million cubic yards of soil, cut down more than 300 mature native trees and line a pristine ridgeline with rooftops.
 Precious habitat for raptors and songbirds, foxes, coyotes, deer, and bobcats, as well as threatened species such as the California red-legged frog and Alameda whipsnake, will be lost forever.